gavrh/dcord/README.md

 > [!WARNING]
 >
-> This library is in early stage development, features may be incomplete or missing.
+> This library is in early stage development and is not ready for any sort of production build, most features are incomplete or missing.